joehahn/cat-chase-grasshopper/README.md

 A secondary goal of this demo is to see if Q-learning can be used to solve this optimization problem: imagine a box with two dials that can be used to move an agent (the cat) towards the a moving target (the grasshopper).
-The goal is to write code that turns the dial so that the agent-target separation stays minimized, without knowing in advance how the agent responds to twists of either dial.
+The goal is to write code that turns the dials so that the agent-target separation stays minimized, without knowing in advance how the agent responds to twists of either dial.
 Solution: use Q-learning to teach a neural network how to turn the dials so that the cat chases the grasshopper as closely as possible.